evkx/evkx.github.io/content/models/hiphi/x/X_6_Seater/reviews.md

 {{< youtube 0_u86W-wVt8 >}}

-### Supercar Blondie: The Human Horizons Hiphi X Is Like A Sci-fi Movie Prop You Can Actually Drive 08.08.2022
+### Wheelsboy: The Human Horizons Hiphi X Is Like A Sci-fi Movie Prop You Can Actually Drive 08.08.2022

 {{< youtube aumWxZLUT28 >}}